 Roger’s education includes a Master’s degree in Public Policy from the University of Texas’ Lyndon B. Johnson School of Public Affairs and a Bachelor’s degree in Economics from the University of Texas at Arlington.

 Roger and his wife, Carmen, celebrated their 25th anniversary in 2017.
-They have two boys in college and a daughter in middle school.
+They have two boys in college and a daughter in high school.

 Naomi is the Communications Director for the Texas Affiliation of Affordable Housing Providers.
 Prior to joining TAAHP, Naomi served as Communications Director for a local non-profit trade organization serving the real estate industry, managing editor of a local real estate publication, marketing manager for a real estate franchise as well as freelancing graphic design for numerous clients and brands.
 She was honored in 2014 as Marketing Professional of the Year by the Texas Association of Builders.

-Naomi holds a Bachelor of Science degree in Advertising from the University of Texas at Austin.
+Naomi holds a Bachelor of Science degree in Advertising with a minor in Business Foundations from the University of Texas at Austin.
 She is a native Austinite and when not working, enjoys spending time with family.